-Traditionally jobs have been advertised in newspapers, shop windows and community notice boards.
-However, many vacancies are now advertised online.
+Traditionally employers advertised jobs in newspapers, shop windows and community notice boards.
+To apply, you had to submit a hard copy resume and cover letter via post.
+However, many employers are now advertising vacancies online.
 There are also many jobs that are filled via word of mouth or networking.
-The following is a list of some job search strategies you can use to look for a new role.
+The following is a list of some job search strategies you can use to find the right role for you.

 Job Services Australia Offices (JSA)

 Australian Government employment service providers are a national network of organisations helping job seekers to find work.
 Their services are free to eligible job seekers.

 Recruitment agencies act on behalf of their client: the employer.
 Their goal is to find a person with the skills, qualifications and experience to match the jobs that are available.

 There are a number of different types of recruiters: